laptewstein/algos/README.md

     *Generate all possible permutations of a given string.*
 - **Strings**
   * [FizzBuzz](strings/fizzbuzz.py):
-    *For multiples of 3 print "Fizz"; for multiples of 5 print "Buzz".
+    *Classics.
+For multiples of 3 print "Fizz"; for multiples of 5 print "Buzz".
 Combine for both.*
   * [RLE (Simple Lossless Compression)](strings/rle.py):
     *Count consecutive characters in a string.*
   * [Sequential column names](strings/increment_excel_columns.py):